HOMELESS EDUCATION - McKinney Vento

 The National Association for the Education of Homeless Children and Youth provides scholarship assistance, through the LeTendre Education Fund for Homeless Children, to students who are homeless or have experienced homelessness during their school attendance--and who have demonstrated average or higher than average achievement.

-Student Residency Questionnaire
+Student Housing Questionnaire

 Higher Education Helpline for Homeless Students